Logo Konkurransetilsynet

 May 30:

-Morning session open to competition agencies only
+10:00-13:00 Morning session (including break, open to compeition agencies only)

 Case studies: Abuse in digital markets.